Gaston Chevrolet: 1920 National Championship and death

 With the coming of winter in late 1920, racing moved to the West Coast.
 While competing in the last race of the season on the board track at the Beverly Hills Speedway, Chevrolet was killed when his Frontenac crashed on lap 146 of the 200 lap race.
 He connected with Eddie O'Donnell’s car and both cars tumbled down the embankment.
 Chevrolet died instantly along with O’Donnell’s riding mechanic while O’Donnell died the next day from a skull fracture.
-Despite the crash, Chevrolet had accumulated enough points during the race and through the season to win the 1920 title of "Speed King of the Year" (the AAA National Champion).
-Chevrolet is considered by accredited historians and contemporary accounts as the 1920 National Champion despite later revisionist publications retrospectively listing Tommy Milton as such.

 Chevrolet is interred next to his brother Louis in the Holy Cross and Saint Joseph Cemetery in Indianapolis, Indiana.

-Indy 500 results
+1920 National Champion

+Despite the crash, Chevrolet had accumulated enough points during the race and through the season to win the AAA National Championship for the 1920 season.
+Later revisionist publications retrospectively began claiming Tommy Milton as the champion, based upon fabricated calculations converting several Non-Championship events into points-paying rounds of the 1920 season.
+Despite research by professional historians uncovering primary sources confirming Chevrolet's championship, the present-day Astor Challenge Cup has Milton instead of Chevrolet engraved as the champion.

-Awards
+Awards and honors

+Chevrolet has been inducted into the following halls of fame: